Souravdey777/Covid19-InfoBot_FE/README.md

 A chatbot developed with Dialogflow with frontend in ReactJs and webhook in NodeJs and ExpressJs It is a responsive chatbot that is designed to be supported on any device and it is developed considering the Google's concepts of Progressive Web Applications.

-	The Above Repo is the Frontend Source Code] in ReactJs
+	The Above Repo is the Frontend Source Code of the ChatBot in ReactJs

 **[Webhook Source Code](https://github.com/Souravdey777/Covid19-InfoBot/)**